flutter/website/src/release/breaking-changes/paint-enableDithering.md

 1. Deprecate the global option.
 1. Remove the global option in a future release.

-As part of that process, the ability for dithering to effect anything other than gradients was removed in [PR 44730][], [PR 44912][].
+As part of that process, the ability for dithering to affect anything other than gradients was removed in [PR 44730][], [PR 44912][].
 That was done to ease the process of migrating, because Impeller will never support dithering for anything but gradients.